maidsafe-archive/SystemDocs/en/detail/Common.md

 * [Test Runner](https://github.com/maidsafe/MaidSafe/wiki/Running-Tests)
 * [Logging](https://github.com/maidsafe/MaidSafe/wiki/Logging-Options)

-## NetWork_Viewer
+_**NetWork Viewer**_

 [NetWork Viewer](http://visualiser.maidsafe.net:8080/auth) is a UI tool presented by MaidSafe to visualize the MaidSafe-Routing network.
-It can help you understanding how the network works and debugging routing algorithms.
+It can aid your understanding of how the network functions while facilitating the debugging of routing algorithms.